Blogging Strategies: Quality Content

 I do not outsource any of my tasks because personally, it’s bad for my workflow.
 I develop, bake, test, style, photograph, edit, write, advertise, approve/respond to comments, emails, tweets, and facebook all on my own.
 And many of you do the same!
 I do not want anyone’s voice to represent my own, so I personally do what I can.

-With two full time jobs, it is difficult to keep up at times, so I do not always focus on quantity, but more quality.
+It is difficult to keep up at times, so I do not always focus on quantity, but more quality.
 I do not post on my blog everyday, but boy I wish I could!
 Find out the schedule that works best for you and concentrate on producing high quality posts rather than a ton of “average” posts.
 Think of your blog’s space and content as real estate – every corner of it and word in it is important!

 Blogging isn’t always easy.
 In fact, it can be quite overwhelming at times.
 It’s not rocket science, but it does take time, drive, and effort.
 My blog’s content isn’t about complaints and whining, it’s about cookies and frosting and peanut butter.
 I have disaster recipes and cookies that bake flat.
 I’m a regular girl, learning, baking, and blogging my way through recipes.